skilld-labs/trino-odbc/docs/markdown/setup/Okta-setup.md

     ![Okta screenshot 6](../images/Okta6.png)

-2. No **`SAMLResponse`** field in the SAML Assertion response returned from Okta when using Timestream ODBC driver.
+2. No **`SAMLResponse`** field in the SAML Assertion response returned from Okta when using Trino ODBC driver.

     Go to **`Sign On`** tab in application **`AWS Account Federation`**.
 Scroll down to the bottom.
 Check **`Authentication policy`** under  section **`User authentication`**.
 Make sure it is **`Password only`**.